-CNC Machining is a manufacturing process that uses subtractive machining technology and Computer-Aided Design (CAD) to manufacture high-quality components.
-CNC stands for Computer Numerical Control.
-During the CNC Machining process, data input is driven from the digital 3D CAD file.
+Generally, the term CNC Machining is a manufacturing process that uses subtractive machining technology and Computer-Aided Design (CAD) to manufacture high-quality components.
 Having a computer control this process means there is a reduction in lead times and also reduced human error, leading to a high-quality and highly precise output.

 CNC Machining can be used for bespoke, one-off parts through to mass production runs.

 To fully benefit from the mass production and high-quality parts that CNC Machining offers, engineers should know how CNC Machining works and fundamental factors that affect the process.